benedikt-schesch/benedikt-schesch.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Agent-based graph neural networks"
+title: "Agent based graph neural networks"
 collection: publications
 permalink: /publication/agent-based-graph-neural-networks
 excerpt: 'This paper is about the use of agents that learn to navigate graphs intelligently.`